 About The Gallery Loop & Holiday Loop Series:

-Twice a year, the Arts Commission hosts a gallery loop in Downtown Toledo.
-Buses take visitors – artists, creatives, potential patrons, and the general public – to a variety of galleries and studios featuring an even more varied collective body of work.
+Twice a year, The Arts Commission hosts a gallery hop in Downtown Toledo, with The Holiday Loop taking place each winter following the Thanksgiving Day Parade, and The Gallery Loop taking place in the spring (except in odd-numbered years when the Artomatic 419! program takes place).
+Complimentary bus rides take visitors to a variety of galleries and studios featuring an even more varied collective body of work and creative gifts.
 All media is typically represented in the galleries, which curate their own shows to be featured on the Loop.
 The event is free and open to the public, including bus rides.

 This biannual event is a favorite among Toledoans.
 Nearly 2,500 people come out in the spring and winter to be ushered around Downtown.
 More than 30 galleries and studios participate in this event.
 In 2012, The Arts Commission moved its fall loop into early winter to help promote and connect the many art and craft-based holiday-related events that have been taking place in recent years.
 Dubbed The Holiday Loop, the inaugural event featured more than 40 participating venues and nearly 100 participating artists.
 The event was geared around encouraging people to shop local, from local retailers, businesses, and artists, for the holidays.